-- 2 pounds sweet potatoes, about 3 large ones
+- 2 pounds orange fleshed sweet potatoes (yams), about 3 large ones

 - 1-2 Tbsp spice or spice combination of your choice: chipotle powder, smoked paprika, Chinese five-spice, pumpkin pie spice, garam masala, Cajun seasoning, etc.

-2 Peel the sweet potatoes and cut off the ends.
+2 Peel and cut sweet potatoes into wedges: Peel the sweet potatoes and cut off the ends.
 Cut the potatoes in half lengthwise and then, if they are very long, in half crosswise.
-Cut each piece into wedges.
+Cut each piece into 1/4 to 1/2-inch thick wedges.
 Alternately, you can slice the peeled sweet potato into disks either with a mandoline or a sharp knife.

-3 Put the sweet potatoes into a large bowl and add the oil.
+3 Toss with oil, salt, spices: Put the sweet potatoes into a large bowl and add the oil.
 Mix well to combine.
-Sprinkle with salt, sugar and spices of your choice.
+Sprinkle with salt and spices of your choice.
 Use your hands to mix well, so all pieces are coated with oil and spices.

 4 Spread out onto pre-heated pan: Remove the pre-heated baking sheet from the oven.
 Carefully spread the sweet potatoes out in a single layer on the baking sheet.
 (Watch out, the pan is hot!)

 5 Bake: Bake for a total of 15 to 25 minutes.
 After the first 10 minutes, remove the baking sheet from the oven and use tongs to turn over all of the sweet potato pieces.
 Return to the oven and bake for another 5-15 minutes, or until they are well browned.
 Cooking time depends on the temperature of the oven (500F will need less cooking time than 450F) and the size and thinness of the sweet potato wedges.